 - African Languages: Afrikaans (South Africa), Amharic (Ethiopia), Shona (Zimbabwe), Twi (Ghana), Wolof (Senegal), Zulu (South Africa).
 Note: Yoruba offerings for 2014-2015 are uncertain.
 Contact the Center for more information.

-- European Languages: Albanian, Bulgarian, Czech, Danish, Georgian, Modern Greek, Hungarian, Modern Irish, Norwegian, Romanian, Ukrainian, NEW IN FALL 2014: Finnish, Icelandic, possibly Dutch.
-Contact the Center for more information.
+- European Languages: Albanian, Bulgarian, Czech, Danish, Dutch, Finnish, Georgian, Modern Greek, Hungarian, Icelandic, Modern Irish, Norwegian, Romanian, Ukrainian.

 - Languages of the Americas: Haitian Creole